 A balance sheet is an important financial statement that gives a snapshot of the financial health of your business at a point in time.
-You can also look at your balance sheet in conjunction with your other financial statements to better understand the relationships between different accounts.
+You can also look at your balance sheet in conjunction with your other financial statements.
+This way, you can better understand the relationships between different accounts.
 A balance sheet is important because it provides the following insights about your business:

-By comparing your business’s current assets to its current liabilities, you’ll get a clear picture of the liquidity of your company, or how much cash you have readily available.
-You always want to have a buffer between your current assets and liabilities to cover your short-term financial obligations, with assets always greater than liabilities.
+By comparing your business’s current assets to its current liabilities, you’ll get a clear picture of the liquidity of your company.
+In other words, it shows you how much cash you have readily available.
+It’s wise to have a buffer between your current assets and liabilities to cover your short-term financial obligations.
+Your assets should be greater than your liabilities.

 By comparing your income statement to your balance sheet, you can measure how efficiently your business uses its assets.
-For example, you can get an idea of how well your company is able to use its assets to generate revenue.
+For example, you can get an idea of how well your company can use its assets to generate revenue.

 Balance Sheet Example

-This example of a completed balance sheet from Accounting Play can help you better understand what information is reported on a balance sheet, how it’s laid out and how the two sides of the balance sheet balance each other out.
+Here’s an example of a completed balance sheet.
+It can help you better understand what information these sheets include.
+The example also shows how it’s laid out and how the two sides of the balance sheet balance each other out.

-The balance sheet is one element in a series of four basic financial statements that together give an overview of your business’s financial performance.
+The balance sheet is one element in a series of four basic financial statements.
+Together, these give an overview of your business’s financial performance.
 These are the four basic financial statements and how they’re used to evaluate a business’s finances:

-Income Statement: A business’s income statement, also called a profit and loss statement, reports the revenues, expenses and profits or losses generated during a specific reporting period.
+Income Statement: Also called a profit and loss statement, this reports the revenues, expenses, and profits and losses generated during a specific reporting period.
 It’s considered to be the most important of the four financial statements because it shows the profits a business is generating.

-Balance Sheet: A balance sheet lists a company’s assets, liabilities and shareholders equity at a specific point in time.
-It’s usually thought of as the second most important financial statement, since it shows the liquidity and the theoretical value of the business.
+Balance Sheet: A balance sheet lists a company’s assets, liabilities, and owner’s equity at a specific point in time.
+It’s usually thought of as the second most important financial statement.
+A balance sheet, at its core, shows the liquidity and the theoretical value of the business.

 Cash Flow Statement: The cash flow statement shows the money flowing into and out of a business during a specific reporting period.
 The cash flow statement is important to lenders and investors to determine whether a business has access to the cash needed to pay off its debts.

-Statement of Retained Earnings: The statement of retained earnings shows the changes in equity within a business for a specific reporting period.
-The statement is typically made up of dividend payments, the sale or repurchase of stock and changes resulting from the reporting of profits or losses.
+Statement of Owner’s Equity or Retained Earnings: This shows the changes in equity within a business for a specific reporting period.
+The statement is typically made up of many parts.
+These include dividend payments, the sale or repurchase of stock, and profit or loss changes.